dopeboy/curriculum-2.0/units/2-HTML/lessons/3-HeaderStyleButton/README.md

 ### Assessment

-1. Worksheet to accompany dash.ga.co walkthrough (see references)
+1. Worksheet to accompany dash.ga.co tutorial (see references)
 2. Site made in Cloud9 IDE after completing walkthrough. (to be completed in the following lesson)